Andrew McCutchen Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen has 52 hits this season and a team-best OBP of .381.
+- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .265 with 39 walks and 32 runs scored.

-- Among the qualified batters in MLB play, his batting average ranks 59th, his on-base percentage ranks 16th, and he is 89th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 62nd, his on-base percentage ranks 15th, and he is 76th in the league in slugging.

-- In 16 games this season (28.1%), McCutchen has picked up an RBI, and in six of those games (10.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- McCutchen has driven in a run in 17 games this year (29.3%), including six games with more than one RBI (10.3%).
+He has also driven in three or more of his team's runs in one contest.

-- In 24 of 57 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 43.1% of his games this season, with more than one run scored in 12.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.